DionneMaguire/portfolio1/README.md

 ![footer feature](documents/images/footer-feature.png)

 ### About us page
-- This page gives a little background and introduction to how the The Three Teds came about, to give the user information and build confidence.
+- This page gives a little background and introduction as to how the The Three Teds came about, to give the user information and build confidence.
 - It introduces the user to the Three Teds : Natalie, Rob and Mark.
 - There is a picture and a write up about each of the Three Teds.
 - The user can be confident in their hygiene and food standards with all having HACCP level 1.